0xfffffffa/bitcoin-OTC-trust-API/README.md

 # bitcoin-OTC-trust-API
 C. Papathanasiou 2015

-For a project,  I needed an API to obtain #bitcoin-otc trust scores.
+I needed an API to obtain #bitcoin-otc trust scores returning the result in JSON.
 Such an API is not publicly accessible, so I decided to build one instead based on source code of the #bitcoin-otc Gribble bot:
 <br>
 https://github.com/nanotube/supybot-bitcoin-marketmonitor/blob/master/RatingSystem/plugin.py